Cat Island cradles five pristine marine protected areas (MPAs) covering 258,000 acres

 Moving from “paper parks” to protected areas…a work in progress on Cat Island

-The Bahamas Government committed to protecting 20% of its shoreline through a system of Marine Parks and MPAs, protection well advanced on many Family Islands.
-Cat Island United is currently working with the Government’s Department of Marine Resources to set up a pilot program for co-management of these resources for restoration, conservation and contribution to economic livelihoods.
+The Bahamas Government has committed to protecting 20% of its shoreline through a system of Marine Parks and MPAs, protection well advanced on many Family Islands.
+Cat Island United is currently working with the Government’s Department of Marine Resources for co-management of these resources for conservation, restoration and contribution to economic livelihoods.
+This project is planned to launch in late 2026 with a pilot co-management program for the Fernandez Bay/Armbrister Creek/Joe Sound MPAs.